skip to content

 00:16:39 - Anthony Campolo

 Because when you just run a Postgres database, that's really just for testing purposes.
 Some people will actually deploy their Postgres databases in a Docker container.
-And those people are setting themselves up for a bad time in the future because you should not put your database in an ephemeral server that is running in a container that can be wiped out at any time.
+And those people are setting themselves up for a bad time in the future, because you should not put your database in an ephemeral server that is running in a container that can be wiped out at any time.
 Some people do it anyway, though.
 I do it with a bunch of my Railway applications.
 That's because they're demo apps.
 But for the most part, if you're running a database, usually run that database on a database server which is not using Docker.
-What Docker is doing is it's taking that database and it's creating virtual version, self contained version of it that can just run on your computer in a way that makes it simpler to access and to work with than if you're actually running Postgres on your computer.
+What Docker is doing is taking that database and creating a virtual, self-contained version of it that can just run on your computer in a way that makes it simpler to access and work with than if you're actually running Postgres on your computer.
 Because you've gone through this whole struggle of trying to download and run Postgres on your local computer, which is something I actually think developers should not do.
-I think that is not.

 00:17:35 - Jenn Junod